France and Venezuela

 Venezuelan Ambassador to France: Mr Héctor Mujica Ricardo

 France and Venezuela maintain regular political relations.
-Mr Victorin Lurel, Minister for Overseas France, visited Caracas from 7 to 9 March 2013 to attend the funeral of President Hugo Chávez.
-Ms Conway-Mouret, Minister Delegate for French Nationals Abroad, represented France at the inauguration ceremony of President Nicolás Maduro on 20 April 2013.
-The Third Meeting of the Venezuela-France High-Level Bilateral Commission took place in Caracas on 24 November 2012.
-It was chaired by Mr Benoît Hamon, French Minister Delegate for the Social, Mutually Supportive Economy and Consumption, and by Mr Nicolás Maduro, the then First Vice-President of the Republic and Foreign Minister.
+Victorin Lurel, Minister for Overseas France, attended the funeral of Hugo Chavez, and Hélène Conway-Mouret, Minister Delegate for French Nationals Abroad, represented France at the inauguration of his successor.
+The Third Meeting of the Venezuela-France High-Level Bilateral Commission took place in Caracas on 24November2012.
+It was chaired by Mr Benoît Hamon, French Minister Delegate for the Social, Mutually Supportive Economy and Consumption, and by Mr Nicolas Maduro, the then First Vice-President of the Republic and Foreign Minister.
 Several agreements were signed on that occasion.
 Nicolas Maduro made an official visit to France in June2013.
-His meeting with the President of the French Republic was an opportunity to set out a bilateral agenda (economic projects and cooperation) and highlight positive prospects for economic exchanges.
+His meeting with the President of the French Republic was an opportunity to set out a bilateral agenda (economic projects and cooperation) and highlight trade prospects.

-According to the Bank of France, our businesses, with Total in the lead, invested an average of €460 million per year between 2005 and 2008.
-Yet since the start of the international crisis, the movements of their assets to Venezuela have been negative.
-Venezuelan investment in France is very limited (annual flow below €1 million).
+According to the Banque de France, our businesses, with Total in the lead, invested an average of €460million per year between 2005 and 2008, but since the start of the international crisis, their asset movements to Venezuela have been negative.
+Venezuelan investment in France is very limited (annual flow below €1million).

 French exports to Venezuela totalled €281million in 2015 (-31% in one year) and our imports totalled €94million (-18% in one year, mainly energy products).
-The coverage of French imports was 363% in 2014 (163% in 2012).
-Contrary to our investments, our market share remains low (1.2%; 14th-largest supplier).
+The coverage of French imports was 299% in 2015.
+Unlike our investments, our market share remains low (1.2%; 14th-largest supplier).
 In 2015, Venezuela was our 88th-largest customer and our 101st-largest supplier.

-– fostering the sharing of ideas by inviting French speakers to take part in various symposiums and seminars, especially at universities, such as the Latin America and Caribbean Week organized by the Simón Bolívar University (USB).
+fostering the sharing of ideas by inviting French speakers to take part in various symposiums and seminars, especially at universities, such as the Latin America and Caribbean Week organized by the Simón Bolívar University (USB).